 It seems obvious to go to a bank for funding.
 That’s where you deal with your personal finances, so why not go there for your professional needs?
-They give out loans to everyday citizens, so they should be free to give them out to small business owners.
+They give out funding to everyday citizens, so they should be free to give them out to small business owners.

 What’s the Problem?

 Banks also have restrictions that you might not be able to get around.
-For instance, a poor credit score could be a disqualifying factor for your loan application.
+For instance, a poor credit score could be a disqualifying factor for your funding application.
 Your credit score lets financial institutions know whether you’re a lending risk or not.
 A lower score tells them that you might not make your repayments on time, or at all.
 Unless you have a spotless credit history and an excellent score, you might leave the building empty-handed.

 Another factor that can get your application rejected is a business credit score — also known as your commercial credit score.
 It’s completely separate from the ranking of your consumer credit.
 Instead, it ranks your business’s financial risk based on credit obligations, repayments, legal filings and operation history.

 You should read this before you get funding to find out what other factors can get your application disqualified at the bank.